da-nial/Physics-Lab-2/README.md

 ### Description
-This repo includes lab instructions (and their answers) of General Physics Lab (II) course, taught in Amirkabir University of Technology, in Spring 2020.
+This repo includes lab instructions (and complete solutions) for the General Physics Lab (II) course, taught at Amirkabir University of Technology, in Spring 2020.

 | Lab No. | Topic |
 | ------ | ------ |